kam800/MachObfuscator/README.md

   --erase-source-file-names PREFIX   erase source file paths from binary.
 Erases paths starting with given prefix
-                                     by replacing them by constant string --replace-cstring STRING           replace arbitrary __cstring (use with caution) with given replacement.
-  --replace-with STRING              These options must be used as a pair.
+                                     by replacing them by constant string --replace-cstring STRING           replace arbitrary __cstring with given replacement (use with caution).
+Matches entire string, --replace-cstring-with STRING      adds padding 0's if needed.
+These options must be used as a pair.

   --skip-all-frameworks       do not obfuscate frameworks --skip-framework framework  do not obfuscate given framework